Oatmeal Pumpkin Cookies

 I like to mix chocolate chips into my cookies because pumpkin + chocolate = the best combo ever!
 That said, feel free to skip the chocolate chips or swap them out for another mix-in.
 Here are some ideas:

-- chopped nuts – if you like nuts in your cookies, add a handful to this batter!
-I recommend walnuts or pecans, but any nut will do.
+- Chopped nuts – If you like nuts in your cookies, add a handful to this batter!
+I recommend walnuts, pecans, or macadamia, but any nut will do.

 How to Store Pumpkin Cookies